ISE-FIZKarlsruhe/ArDO/README.md

 ## Acknowledgement

-This work has been supported by a public grant overseen by the Deutsche Forschungsgemeinschaft (DFG) for the project “Aufbau einer Infrastruktur zur Implementierung sachthematis-cher Zugänge im Archivportal-D am Beispiel des Themenkom-plexes Weimarer Republik (Projektphase 2)" with grant num-ber 396707386 in the DFG LIS programme (WissenschaftlicheLiteraturversorgungs - und Informationssysteme).
+This work has been supported by a public grant overseen by the Deutsche Forschungsgemeinschaft (DFG) for the project “Aufbau einer Infrastruktur zur Implementierung [sachthematischer Zugänge im Archivportal-D am Beispiel des Themenkomplexes Weimarer Republik](https://www.archivportal-d.de/themenportale/weimarer-republik) (Projektphase 2)" with grant number 396707386 in the DFG LIS programme (WissenschaftlicheLiteraturversorgungs - und Informationssysteme).

 ## Updates